-Possible Causes of Anesthesia Errors
+Causes of Anesthesia Errors

 Anesthesia errors can occur at various points during a patient’s time in the hospital or doctor’s office.
 We trust our medical providers to do everything possible to prevent anesthesia errors.
-When they fail to exercise the degree of care and prudence necessary, injured patients have the right to hold them accountable.
+When they are negligent and fail to exercise the degree of care and prudence necessary, injured patients have the right to hold them accountable.